Joe Biden picks Pete Buttigieg to be transportation secretary - KVIA

 Other Democrats were also considered for the post, including former Chicago Mayor Rahm Emanuel, Los Angeles Mayor Eric Garcetti and Rhode Island Gov. Gina Raimondo.

+Although Buttigieg and Biden enjoyed a mostly friendly relationship during the primary, the Biden campaign did put out a mocking digital ad that diminished the former mayor’s experience, including the work he did to revitalize downtown South Bend.

+“When President Obama called on him, Joe Biden helped lead the passage of the Affordable Care Act,” the narrator of the ad said.
+“And when parkgoers called on Pete Buttigieg, he installed decorative lights under bridges, giving citizens of South Bend colorfully illuminated rivers.”

-After ending his presidential campaign earlier in the year, Buttigieg endorsed Biden and spent much of the general election headlining fundraisers and events for the former vice president.
+Still, after ending his presidential campaign, Buttigieg endorsed Biden and spent much of the general election headlining fundraisers and events for the former vice president.

 Biden praised Buttigieg at a March event in Dallas, comparing him to his late son Beau Biden.

-Note: This story has been updated with more details on Buttigieg’s background.
-CLARIFICATION: This story has been updated to reflect that Buttigieg is the first of Biden’s former Democratic presidential opponents to join the incoming administration as a Cabinet secretary.